-The Valve Phase Matrix provides a comprehensive grid view of all valve states and equipment module configurations across every step in a process.
+The Valve Phase Matrix provides a comprehensive grid view of all Engineering Item states and Equipment Module configurations across every step in a process.
 It is a powerful editing and analysis tool that lets you see and modify the complete state picture at a glance.

 Access: Open a module → Module Ribbon → Live Edit panel → Matrix button.